Arthur1459/Hestia-LifeEngine/readme.md

 Each creature have brains ([Neural Network](./src/Brain.py)) for their possible actions (Moving, Reproduce, Grow...) according to the information that they have (Itself, close environment, eyes..).

 The creature is composed of a base BODY which is its main organ.
 From it, ARM can be generated as children of the BODY.
 And each ARM can have children like ARM, SPIKE (To attack / defend themself), REPRODUCTOR or even EYE.
-Each cell which is part of a creature have a father-cell and children-cells making an octopus-like creature in it's structure.
+Each cell which is part of a creature have a father-cell and children-cells making an blob-like creature in it's structure.

 Each cell can eat [Food](./src/Environement.py) by moving on it, which gave them life points.
 But if a creature develop some "SPIKE" organ, they can eat other creatures and steal their life points.
 If a cell of the creature have more than 100 life points, the extra is given to its father and it go on up to the main BODY.